B1ueDrops/Embodied-R.code/README.md

    - Download [Qwen/Qwen2.5-VL-3B-Instruct](https://huggingface.co/Qwen/Qwen2.5-VL-3B-Instruct)
    - This small language model is trained with reinforcement learning, specifically for spatial reasoning tasks

-Note: Although the input here is textual, we recommend using the LM Decoder of the Qwen2.5-VL-3B-Instruct as the small-scale foundation model.
+Note: Although the input here is textual, we recommend using the LM Decoder (**Qwen2.5-3B**) in the Qwen2.5-VL-3B-Instruct as the small-scale foundation model.
 This is because the pretraining of VL models involves multimodal/video-related content, which can benefit the LM Decoder.
 Fine-tuning on this basis will enable faster convergence.

 After downloading, place the model weights in an appropriate directory, or specify the model path when running scripts.